 How is it diagnosed?

-Conventional Angiography is needed in centres where CT is not available.
+- Conventional Angiography is needed in centers where CT is not available.

 What are the problems of leaving it alone?